ndp/ndp.github.io/_posts/2010-03-06-rails-fixtures-with-integrity-validity.md

  - tdd
 ---

-A new developer on the project changed the symbolic name of one fixture record&nbsp; and&nbsp;broke a whole bunch of tests in unexpected ways.
+A new developer on the project changed the symbolic name of one fixture record  and broke a whole bunch of tests in unexpected ways.
 Pairing, we discovered a some interesting stuff.

-First, if you've never dug into them, it's critical to understand how symbollically named&nbsp;fixtures work.
-We rely on them heavily, but only yesterday read the code.&nbsp;If you have a fixture like:
+First, if you've never dug into them, it's critical to understand how symbollically named fixtures work.
+We rely on them heavily, but only yesterday read the code.
+If you have a fixture like:
 bill:

-&nbsp; full\_name: ...
+  full\_name: ...